Bruschetta Chicken Pasta

 For the Pasta and Chicken

-- 340g penne or rigatoni pastaShort pasta shapes work best
+- 450g penne or rigatoni pastaShort pasta shapes work best

 - 1 tsp Italian seasoningSeasons the chicken perfectly

-- 1/4 tsp red pepper flakesAdds gentle heat
+- 1/2 tsp red pepper flakesOptional heat element

 - Salt and black pepperEssential seasoning